 When developing a windfall policy, it is important for everyone to have a common understanding of what qualifies as a windfall gift.
 These types of gifts share these common characteristics:

-- This means that the budget process didn’t assume this specific gift would enable the organization to meet its budget.
+- The budget process didn’t assume this specific gift would enable the organization to meet its budget.

-- The size of the gift matters and will vary based on the size of an organization.
+- The unrestricted donation meets or exceeds the organization’s financial threshold.
 For a $50,000 organization, a $5,000 gift might be a windfall.
 But for a $10 million gift, a $5,000 gift would never be a windfall.

 Additionally, windfalls are sometimes not gifts or bequests.
-They might be unexpected income through a marketing deal, space rental, or partnership.
+In fact, they could also be unexpected income through a marketing deal, space rental, or partnership.

 The following are examples of gifts or revenue that a windfall policy might cover: